AdobeDocs/campaign-web.en/help/v8/workflows/gs-workflows.md

 ## Let's dive deeper

-Now that you have an understanding of what workflows are and what you can do with them in Adobe Campaign, it's time to dive deeper into these documentation sections to start working with the feature.
+Now that you understand what workflows are and their capabilities in Adobe Campaign, explore the following documentation sections to start working with this feature.

 <table style="table-layout:fixed"><tr style="border: 0;">
 <td>